FAQs – Physicians/Practitioners

 Disability Insurance (DI):

 A claim for DI has a seven-day, non-payable waiting period.
 Your patient's disability must prevent them from doing their regular or customary work for at least eight days to be eligible for DI benefits.

 If a claim is filed for the same or related cause or condition within 60 days of the initial claim, it will be processed as a continuation of the initial claim for which a waiting period was already served.
 There will not be a new waiting period in such cases.

 Paid Family Leave (PFL):

 Yes.
-To receive timely payments, your patient depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.
+To receive timely payments, your patient or patient’s caregiver depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate.
+It must be returned within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.

-If you delay the submission of a medical certificate you may cause your patient’s benefits to be denied or reduced.
+DI: If you delay the submission of a medical certificate you may cause your patient’s DI benefits to be denied or reduced.
 You must submit the Physician/practitioner’s Certificate within 49 days from the date their disability began.